GoogleChrome/developer.chrome.com/site/en/docs/handbook/extensions/index.md

 have a couple of advantages over inline links.

-- **Named links are typically shorter.** This makes it much easier to read and work with source Markdown file.
+- **Named links are typically shorter.** This makes it much easier to read and work with the source markdown file.
 - **Named links are easier to maintain.** Authors can edit one link definition and update all uses of that link links across a given document.